EmperorKunDis/ToDoApp/README.md

    git clone https://github.com/EmperorKunDis/ToDoApp
    ```

-2. Open the project in your preferred IDE that supports XAML (e.g., Visual Studio).
+2. Open the project in your preferred IDE that supports XAML (e.g., Visual Studio Code 2022).

 3. Build the project and run the application.